croz-ltd/klokwrk-project/support/documentation/adr/content/0010-integration-testing-with-containerized-infrastructure.md

 Running unit tests and internal application component integration tests must be separate from running containerized integration tests.
 Each category of tests needs to have a different execution command.
 That way, we can trigger containerized tests only when appropriate.

-As an example, take a look at `AbstractCommandSideIntegrationSpecification` abstract class, and related test classes `BookingOfferWebControllerIntegrationSpecification` and
+As an example, take a look at `AbstractCommandSideIntegrationSpecification` abstract class, and related test classes `BookingOfferCommandWebControllerIntegrationSpecification` and
-`AbstractBookingOfferApplicationServiceIntegrationSpecification`.
+`AbstractBookingOfferCommandApplicationServiceIntegrationSpecification`.

 ## Consequences
 ### Positive